Richard Eisenstein

 Nutritional Sciences

 Cellular and Genetic Toxicology.
 Iron.
 Regulation of iron metabolism.
-Molecular regulation of the synthesis of iron transport and storage proteins
+Molecular regulation of the synthesis of iron transport and storage proteins (not currently taking grad students)

 Phone